 Leandros glanced over his shoulder for the fifth time since leaving his hotel.
-He frowned back at the crowd and increased the length of his strides, only relaxing when he reached Gallontea’s public square and could relax in the anonymity it brought him.
-It would be easy to lose a tail, here – the movement of the crowd was enthusiastic, full of moving parts and bright colors.
+He frowned back at the crowd and picked up his pace, only slowing again when he reached Gallontea’s public square and could relax in the anonymity it brought him.
+It would be easy to lose a tail, here – the crowd was enthusiastic, full of moving parts and bright colors.
 It was restless, everyone always in a hurry and everything so very different from Alfheim.

-He certainly didn’t want to go back to Alfheim, nor could he until he found his uncle, but Gallontea was suffocating in its own way.
-When he was younger, his life had been different.
-It was full of change, discovery, adventures.
+That’s not to say he wanted to return to Alfheim — he couldn’t anyway, until he found his uncle — but Gallontea was suffocating in its own way.
+It made Leandros uneasy.
+In his younger days, things had been different.
+His life had been full of change, discovery, adventure.
 He’d never stayed in one place for long, but he’d delighted in every bit of exploration he was allowed.

 Across the square, Leandros noticed a frantic movement.
 It was Eftychia Jones, sitting cross-legged at the base of Unity’s gate, waving at him with her entire arm.
 Leandros picked his way over to her.